 There is a moderately high risk of extinction in about 300 biodiversity hotspots if the temperatures rise anywhere over three degrees Celsius above the pre-industrial levels.

-Some of these animals are from biodiverse hotspots on isolated islands from which land species cannot escape.
+Some of these animals are from biodiverse hotspots on isolated islands where land species cannot escape.
 The study finds such endemic species at a ten times higher risk of likely extinction due to climate change.

 The same can be said for many marine and freshwater species, specifically from the susceptible species of the Mediterranean that cannot escape from the enclosed sea.

-Over about 90% of land habituating endemic species and 95% of marine ones are toeing great devastation if the global temperature hike does not halt.
+Over 90% of land-habituating endemic species and 95% of marine ones are toeing great devastation if the global temperature hike does not halt.